Automation in the Audio Mastering World

 One byproduct of this setting, however, is that by the time the climactic section comes in, the frequency balance begins to change—the vocals become denser and all the instruments come together into one energetic finish.
 By this point, my initial EQ settings aren’t ideal for showcasing the size and depth of this climactic ending.

 Here is the audio clip and EQ screenshot prior to automation.
 Beginning at the 11-second mark, you’ll hear the mid-range and top end of the track become fuller with the bottom end not sounding as balanced in relation.

+To adapt and make sure that the climactic section gets the full energetic sound it deserves, I enabled the gain automation on my Band 1 low shelf EQ once again to gradually remove itself from the chain by the time the climax begins.
 Below is a screenshot of the subtle EQ gain ride from -1.2 dB to 0.
 By taking out the low shelf EQ, the overall frequency spectrum of the ending section sounds more balanced and we hear the articulation from the low-end drone once again.